 Individual Instruction/Independent Study

 Students may be given the option of taking a course as Individual Instruction or Independent Study.
 Individual Instruction refers to a student taking a course that is regularly offered by the university and listed in the course catalog; however, the student has a valid reason to take the course individually.
 In an Independent Study, a student who wishes to study a topic not addressed in an existing university course may collaborate with an instructor to design a unique course of study.
 Further information and required forms are available on the CU Portal.

 An audited class will appear on the transcript as a zero-grade point class with a grade of AU, and no credits earned.
 Students may sign up to audit a traditional class before the semester starts as long as there is room in the class.
-After the semester starts, students may change their registration status from enrolled for credit to audit up until the drop deadline.
+After the semester starts, students may change their registration status from enrolled for credit to audit up until the withdraw deadline.
 Students taking accelerated classes must register as an audit before the class starts.
 The university offers audits on a space-available basis, and programs/majors/instructors have the ability to disallow audits: such policies need to be stated in writing in program handbooks or on individual syllabi.
 Self-paced online classes cannot be audited.

 A student who audits a course has access to the in-class (and/or online) didactic portions of the course.
 The student is expected to attend class, but the student is not required to participate in any of the course’s assessment activities, and the instructor is not required to assess the student’s progress in the course (that includes the formulation of a comprehensive assessment such as a course grade).
 The university does not require, expect, or allow the auditing student with a documented disability – other than a physical disability – to participate in its disability services process, as the students will not take part in the university’s course assessment.
 Skills courses, such as foreign language, applied music, and some art courses are not available for audit.
 Students who audit a course will be charged a $125 per credit fee.